Updated: Jul 25

 You are unwell and you have a toothache.
-If you have the symptoms listed above and you are in urgent need of dental care (for example a toothache), please call the surgery and discuss this with Dr Rachel Mascord.
+If you have the symptoms listed above and you are in urgent need of dental care (for example a toothache), please call the surgery and discuss this with Rachel.
 Whenever possible, your pain will be managed with medications until you have been cleared of infection and/or risk of infection.

 Our commitment to you:

-Screening calls.
-We are calling everyone who has booked in with us to screen for symptoms of viral infection, diagnosis of the infection and/or exposure to a person known to have coronavirus.
+Screening.
+We ask everyone who books in with us if they have symptoms of viral infection, have been diagnosed with coronavirus infection, and/or exposed to a person known to have coronavirus.
 We will ask people who answer these questions in the affirmative to delay their dental appointments for a minimum of two weeks and until they are cleared by their doctor.

 Reduced staff numbers.
 It is crucial that we minimise exposure to people, as much as we possibly can.
 As a result we will be working with essential staff only.